Mercedes-Benz CL-Class (C215): Features and equipment

 Like the previous generation CL, the C215 features a pillarless design with no B pillar between the front and rear side windows.
 The C215 CL-Class was the second car (after the W220 S-Class) with Distronic: the first worldwide radar-assisted autonomous cruise control system.
 It was the first car in the world with both low beam and high beam (Bi-Xenon) High Intensity Discharge headlamps.

 The Active Body Control (ABC) hydropneumatic active suspension was standard on the C215 CL-Class.
 This keeps the car leveled even in fast corners, and also provides a comfort and sports setting.
 Driver controls can enable the system to increase the car's ground clearance in three increments for driving on difficult terrain.
 The suspension will lower the vehicle automatically at higher speeds.
-The W220 S-Class sibling had standard Airmatic air suspension (a semi-active suspension system) across the range with ABC as an option, although ABC was included on top-performing trims (S 55 AMG (supercharged), S 600 (biturbo), and S 65 AMG).
+The W220 S-Class sibling had standard Airmatic air suspension (a semi-active suspension system) across the range with ABC as an option, although ABC was included as standard on top-performing trims.
 Other drivetrain differences from the W220 included no availability of 4Matic, and no diesel engines (inline-6 or V6) nor V6 petrol engines on the C215.

 From 1999 through 2003, the V12-equipped cars featured a cylinder deactivation system called Active Cylinder Control.
 This system allowed the CL 600 to achieve better fuel economy than the comparable CL 500.
 The system will automatically activate when the car is at operating temperature, below a certain load threshold and will deactivate once the driver demands more power.
 The activation and deactivation are both seamless.
-However cylinder deactivation was dropped with the introduction of the 500 PS bi-turbo V12.
+However, cylinder deactivation was dropped with the introduction of the 500 PS bi-turbo V12.

 In addition to the disablement of fuel, the exhaust valves are mechanically uncoupled to keep pressure inside the cylinder at all times.
 This is done to prevent bank 2 from sucking in oil past the cylinder rings.
 The exhaust valves are uncoupled using two solenoids, driven by a separate pump on timing cover of the head of bank 2.

-However, there is a theory that cylinder bores of bank 2, which is the deactivation bank, will go out of round, since half of the engine 'cools down', increasing cylinder bore wear when power is demanded.
-Thus it is recommended to deactivate CSO (or ZAS in German) using Developer settings on Mercedes-Benz SDS software, as the fuel savings are marginal.